spockz/scaladays2018/slides.md

 * Thousands of business rules
 * Open vs Closed questions
+    * What can I do?
+    * Can I do X?
 * Very hard to distribute per API
-* Central API; Distributed Deployment
+* Highly scaled and distributed Central API

 Note: